A Practical Guide For Getting Through Panic Attacks

 Many tools can help you with deep breathing.
 If you're a visual learner, you could watch visual deep breathing guides.
 If you prefer to be guided by someone auditorily, many guided breathing exercises are available for free through music apps, video streaming sites, and other online locations.

 Moving your body may also help you reduce panic, as panic attacks sometimes cause people to "freeze" in place.
-Try throwing your sneakers on and running, taking a few laps around your kitchen, doing jumping jacks, or dancing to your favorite music.
-Exercise can be beneficial to building resilience in the long term, but it has short-term benefits, too.
+Try light exercise: Throw on your sneakers for a few laps around your kitchen, do jumping jacks, or dance to your favorite music.
+Aerobic exercise can be beneficial to building mental resilience in the long term, but it can have short-term benefits, too.
 Exercise can release pent-up physical energy, as it works alongside the adrenaline rush your body experiences during a panic attack.

 • Drinking cold water